opentelekomcloud-docs/distributed-cache-service/umn/source/operating_dcs_instances/modifying_dcs_instance_specifications.rst

       -  Before scaling, perform cache analysis to ensure that no big keys (>= 512 MB) exist in the instance.
 Otherwise, scaling may fail.
       -  Backup records created before scaling cannot be restored.

--  **Notes on changing the number of replicas of a DCS Redis 4.0 or 5.0 instance:**
+-  **Notes on changing the number of replicas of a DCS Redis instance:**

    Deleting replicas interrupts connections.
 If your application cannot reconnect to Redis or handle exceptions, you need to restart the application after scaling.